-4.2.2 Tea Estates Surrounding RF
+4.2.2 Tea Estates Surrounding Satchari Wildlife Range

-There are eight tea estates bordering the Satchari RF, namely Satchari, Teliapara, Surma, Chaklapunji, Nabab Khan, Chadpur, Laskarpur and Kapaichara tea estates (Table 10).
-Besides, there are some more tea estates in the area, but away from the Satchari RF and thus have negligible stakes and therefore are not mentioned here.
+There are eight tea estates bordering the Satchari RF, namely Satchari, Teliapara, Surma, Chaklapunji, Nabab Khan, Chadpur, Laskarpur and Kapaichara tea estates (Table 11).
+Besides, there are some more tea estates in the area, but away from the SWR and thus have negligible stakes and therefore are not mentioned here.
 Almost all the bordering tea estates have substantial number of unemployed inhabitants who enter into the reserve and thus have stake with the forest.
 Of the estates, Surma, Satchari, Chaklapunji, Laskarpur, and Kapaichara tea estates have more stakes than the rest.
-The people from the tea estates mainly collect fuelwood and some inhabitants are involved with illegal tree felling.
+The people from the tea estates mainly collect fuel wood and some inhabitants are involved with illegal tree felling.
 It is reported that people from Amo and Laskarpur tea estates are involved with tree felling.
 Sometimes, the illegal fellers use tea estates for the transportation of illegally felled timber.

-Table 10.
-List of tea estates surrounding the Satchari RF and their level of having stakes with RF
+Table 11 List of tea estates surrounding the RF and their level of having stakes with SWR

-Sl Tea Estate (TE) Location Level of stake

-1 Satchari TE West-South, adjacent Minor

-2 Teliapara TE West, adjacent Minor

-3 Surma TE West, adjacent Medium

-4 Kapaichora TE North, adjacent Medium

-5 Laskarpur TE North-East, adjacent Medium

-6 Chandpur TE North-East, adjacent Minor

-7 Nababkhan TE East, adjacent Minor

-8 Chaklapunji TE East-south, adjacent Minor
+Sl Name of the Tea Estate (TE) Location Level of stake 1 Satchari Tea Estate West-South, adjacent Minor 2 Teliapara Tea Estate West, adjacent Minor 3 Surma Tea Estate West, adjacent Medium 4 Kapaichora Tea Estate North, adjacent Medium 5 Laskarpur Tea Estate North-East, adjacent Medium 6 Chandpore Tea Estate North-East, adjacent Minor 7 Nababkhan Tea Estate East, adjacent Minor 8 Chaklapunji Tea Estate East-south, adjacent Minor

-4. 3 Stakeholder Assessment
+4. 3.
+Stakeholder Assessment

-At least 3 categories of stakeholder could be recognized in Satchari Reserved Forest, such as
+At least 3 categories of stakeholder could be recognized in Satchari Wildlife Range

-- Primary stakeholder- involved with direct extraction of resources from the forest or their activities directly affect the forest - Secondary stakeholders indirectly linked with the forest, involved with trading or exert influences on the forest - Institutional stakeholder- involved with developmental activities and administration of the adjoining areas
+- ⇒ Primary stakeholder- involved with direct extraction of resources from the forest or their activities directly affect the forest - ⇒ Secondary stakeholders indirectly linked with the forest, involved with trading or exert influences on the forest - ⇒ Institutional stakeholder- involved with developmental activities and administration of the adjoining areas

-4.3.1 Primary Stakeholders (SH)
+4.3.1.
+Primary Stakeholders (SH)

-Table 11 provides information on stakeholder type & category, stakeholder description, their activities, dependency, relative level of stakes with the forest and their impact on the forest.
+Table 12 provides information on stakeholder type & category, stakeholder description, their activities, dependency, relative level of stakes with the forest and their impact on the forest.
 About 13 different primary stakeholder types, who directly extract different resources from the forest, have been identified.
-Of them, 3 SH groups (moholder, fuelwood collector, illegal timber feller) have major stakes with the forest having major role in forest degradation, while 3 SH have medium level (Bamboo collector, house building materials collector and Lemon Cultivator) and the rest (7 SHs) have minor stakes with the forest.
+Of them, 3 SH groups (moholder, fuel wood collector, illicit feller) have major stakes with the forest having major role in forest degradation, while 3 SH have medium level (Bamboo collector, house building materials collector and Lemon Cultivator) and the rest (7 SHs) have minor stakes with the forest.

 Except the moholders, most of the primary stakeholders are poor people from the inside forest village (Tiprapara) and as well as from identified outside villages and labor from tea estates.
-Old and unemployed adults collect fuelwood from Sachari RF.
+Old and unemployed adults collect fuel wood from Sachari RF.
 Illegal felling of timber trees are carried out by adult people and usually they are poor.
 Usually, the rich and middle class people are not involved with direct extraction of forest resources.
-However, they buy many forest resources, including fuelwood and bamboo, and other products form the primary stakeholders.
+However, they buy many forest resources, including fuel wood and bamboo, and other products form the primary stakeholders.